Click the button to read our faculty brochure or read more about the course below:

 A Level Mathematics

 - Are you ready to embrace the language of numbers and equations?

 - Do you want to discover the elegance and precision of mathematics?

 A Level Maths is a versatile, facilitating A-Level for those students who really enjoy solving equations, drawing graphs and working with algebra.
 Pure Mathematics contributes two-thirds of the course and involves primarily mathematical proof, geometry and algebra.
 The remaining third of the course is split evenly between Statistics and Mechanics (the study of how objects move).

-A level Mathematics is a highly valued and useful course, which is suited to students who enjoy problem-solving, algebra and numeracy.
+A level Mathematics is a highly valued and useful course.
 This course extends your knowledge from GCSE Mathematics through exploring many fascinating areas of pure and applied mathematics.

 In the first year you will start by studying the foundation topics, building on GCSE Mathematics, such as surds, straight lines and quadratics.
 You will then move on to pure topics such as calculus and logarithms, statistics topics such as numerical measures and hypothesis testing, and mechanics topics such as kinematics and Newton’s laws of motion.

 In the second year you will further your understanding of pure topics met in the first year, such as trigonometry and calculus, and will study new ones such as sequences and numerical methods.
 You will also extend your understanding of statistical distributions and more realistic contexts in mechanics through consideration of friction and moments.